Bill Wood (baseball): Baseball career

 Wood started in baseball as the assistant general manager for the Albuquerque Dukes, a farm club of the Los Angeles Dodgers, in 1969.
 He moved within the Dodgers minor league system to serve as general manager of the Daytona Beach (1970) and El Paso teams (1971-72).
 After serving as general manager and part-owner of El Paso in 1973, he was hired to serve as assistant to the president of the National Association (the governing body of the minor leagues), and he served under Hank Peters and Bobby Bragan from 1973 to 1976.

 Wood was hired in 1976 to work in minor league operations with the Houston Astros.
 Wood was the assistant director of Scouting and Minor League Clubs for the Astros in 1977 and 1978 before being promoted to serve as the team Director of Minor League Operations from 1979 to 1985.
 He was the assistant general manager in 1986 and 1987 to Dick Wagner, and he was promoted to GM on December 7, 1987, after being named acting general manager on October 14 with Wagner's resignation.

-Wood was noted for drafting 21-year-old prospect Phil Nevin with the first overall pick of the 1992 MLB Draft, even though Astros scout Hal Newhouser had encouraged the team to select high school standout Derek Jeter.
+Wood was noted for drafting 21-year-old prospect Phil Nevin with the first overall pick of the 1992 MLB draft, even though Astros scout Hal Newhouser had encouraged the team to select high school standout Derek Jeter.
 Wood later regretted that decision, but he said the team chose Nevin because he would get to the major leagues faster than Jeter.
-Nevin did have a long career in the major leagues, but Jeter, who was selected sixth by the New York Yankees, because a baseball star.
+Nevin did have a long career in the major leagues, but Jeter, who was selected sixth by the New York Yankees, became a baseball star.

 Wood's most famous trade came under the August 31 deadline in 1990.
 The Boston Red Sox required a relief pitcher, and Larry Andersen was the one they desired from the Astros.
 Instead of getting his desired target of prospect Scott Cooper, Wood decided to accept Boston's offer to trade Andersen for prospect Jeff Bagwell (a third baseman on a team that had Wade Boggs entrenched at the position).
 While Andersen would help the Red Sox win their division that year, Bagwell converted to first base and played with the Astros for 15 seasons in a Hall of Fame career.
 Wood also was behind the conversion of Craig Biggio (drafted in 1987) from catcher to second base for the 1992 season.